man in front a lightening screen with his phone

 Virtual Influencers: The Next Big Trend in Influencer Marketing

 Some of the hottest social media influencers on the web right now don’t sleep.
 In fact, they don’t eat either.
 Or breathe.
 Or even have a heartbeat.
 That’s because these social media stars are 100% computer generated.
+They are virtual influencers.

 Table of Contents: